mcsee/Software-Design-Articles/Articles/Theory/Singleton - The root of all evil/readme.md

 *Allowed global variables and supposed memory savings.*

 *For 20 years I have been teaching software at the University of Buenos Aires.
-In the software engineering course we teach design patterns and the same “scheme” is always repeated almost like a type of deja vu, the same sequence that I had the opportunity to witness in several of my works and in the free software that I use:*
+In the software engineering course we teach design patterns and the same "scheme" is always repeated almost like a type of deja vu, the same sequence that I had the opportunity to witness in several of my works and in the free software that I use:*

 > The ‘magical’ appearance of the Singleton pattern.